Parallel Dual-Numbers Reverse AD: Implementation

 The benchmark results are summarised in \cref{fig:bench-results} and shown in detail (including evidence of the desired linear complexity scaling) in \cref{sec:criterion-benchmark-details}.
 The benchmarks are measured using the \texttt{criterion}\footnote{By Bryan O'Sullivan: \url{https://hackage.haskell.org/package/criterion}} library.
-To get statistically significant results, we measure how the timings scale with increasing $n$: \begin{itemize} \item Scalar multiplication, \rotatevecbyquat{} and the particle simulation are simply differentiated $n$ times; \item Dot product is performed on lists of length $n$; \item Matrix multiplication is done for a matrix and vector of size $\sqrt n$, to get linear scaling in $n$. \end{itemize} The reported time is the deduced actual runtime for $n = 1$.
+To get statistically significant results, we measure how the timings scale with increasing $n$: \begin{itemize} \item Scalar multiplication, \rotatevecbyquat{}, the neural network and the particle simulation are simply differentiated $n$ times; \item Dot product is performed on lists of length $n$; \item Matrix multiplication is done for a matrix and vector of size $\sqrt n$, to get linear scaling in $n$. \end{itemize} The reported time is the deduced actual runtime for $n = 1$.

 By the results in \cref{fig:bench-results}, we see that on these simple benchmark programs, our implementation is faster than the existing \texttt{ad} library.
-While this is encouraging, it is not overly surprising: because our algorithm is implemented as a compile-time code transformation, the compiler is able to optimise the derivative code before it gets executed.
-And while the programs are monomorphic in our benchmark, meaning that the type-class-driven approach of \texttt{ad} does not have the disadvantage of runtime polymorphism, its implementation is nevertheless generic and harder to optimise for the compiler.
+While this is encouraging, it is not overly surprising: because our algorithm is implemented as a compile-time code transformation, the compiler is able to optimise the derivative code somewhat before it gets executed.

 Of course, performance results may well be different for other programs, and AD implementations that have native support for array operations can handle some of these programs much more efficiently.
 Furthermore, there are various implementation choices for the code transformation that may seem relatively innocuous but have a large impact on performance (we give some more details below in \cref{sec:implementation-considerations}).